systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 };
 ```

-The structure of both DATA_HASH_TABLE and FIELD_HASH_TABLE objects are
+The structure of DATA_HASH_TABLE, FIELD_HASH_TABLE and TRIE_NODE_HASH_TABLE
-identical.
-They implement a simple hash table, with each cell containing
+objects are identical.
+They implement a simple hash table, with each cell
-offsets to the head and tail of the singly linked list of the DATA and FIELD
+containing offsets to the head and tail of the singly linked list of the DATA,
-objects, respectively.
-DATA's and FIELD's next_hash_offset field are used to
+FIELD and TRIE_NODE objects, respectively.
+DATA's, FIELD's and TRIE_NODE's
-chain up the objects.
-Empty cells have both offsets set to 0.
+next_hash_offset field are used to chain up the objects.
+Empty cells have both
+offsets set to 0.

-Each file contains exactly one DATA_HASH_TABLE and one FIELD_HASH_TABLE
+Each file contains exactly one DATA_HASH_TABLE, one FIELD_HASH_TABLE and one
-objects.
-Their payload is directly referred to by the file header in the
+TRIE_NODE_HASH_TABLE object.
+Their payload is directly referred to by the file
-**data_hash_table_offset**, **data_hash_table_size**,
+header in the **data_hash_table_offset**, **data_hash_table_size**,
+**field_hash_table_offset**, **field_hash_table_size** and
-**field_hash_table_offset**, **field_hash_table_size** fields.
-These offsets do
+**trie_node_hash_table_offset**, **trie_node_hash_table_size** fields.
+These
-_not_ point to the object headers but directly to the payloads.
-When a new
+offsets do _not_ point to the object headers but directly to the payloads.
-journal file is created the two hash table objects need to be created right
+When a new journal file is created the two hash table objects need to be created
-away as first two objects in the stream.
+right away as first two objects in the stream.

 If the hash table fill level is increasing over a certain fill level (Learning
 from Java's Hashtable for example: > 75%), the writer should rotate the file
 and create a new one.

-The DATA_HASH_TABLE should be sized taking into account to the maximum size the
+The DATA_HASH_TABLE and TRIE_NODE_HASH_TABLE hash tables should be sized taking
-file is expected to grow, as configured by the administrator or disk space
+into account to the maximum size the file is expected to grow, as configured by
-considerations.
-The FIELD_HASH_TABLE should be sized to a fixed size; the
+the administrator or disk space considerations.
+The FIELD_HASH_TABLE should be
-number of fields should be pretty static as it depends only on developers'
+sized to a fixed size; the number of fields should be pretty static as it depends
-creativity rather than runtime parameters.
+only on developers' creativity rather than runtime parameters.

 ## Entry Array Objects